ThuriyaThwin/CP_SAT/README.md

 Description
 -----------

 This repository is a CDCL version of [Mistral-2.0] dedicated to resolve (Disjunctive) Scheduling Problems.
-So far, only the standard Job-Shop problem is being (experimentally) tested.
+So far, only the classical Job Shop and Open Shop problems are experimentally tested with academic benchmarks.

 Installation
 --------------